 Optimize your chances of Ivy League admission with advice from actual committee members.
 Learn how you will be evaluated.
 Know your chances.
 At each step in the admissions process, convey exactly the attributes you want the committee to see.
 Our selection criteria and inside advice will probably surprise you!

-the electronic (pdf) version of the guide for $20, please
+order the electronic (pdf) version of the guide for $20,

 (Revised and Updated in September 2012)